Specialist Income Management Service Standard

 Possession Orders

-A possession order ends your tenancy and gives us the legal power to apply to the Court to evict you from your home.
+A possession order can end your tenancy and gives us the legal power to apply to the Court to evict you from your home.
 If we do this, the Court will decide a when the possession order comes into force (normally 28 days from the court hearing date).
 If you are an Introductory Tenant a possession order will require you to leave your home within 28 days although the Court may extend this for up to 42 days.

 Breaking a Court Order